oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 1. Sign into the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3.
 2. Click Create Bucket.
-3. In the Create a Bucket dialog box, in the Bucket Name box, enter the bucket name, in this example we will use **"mycompany-package-testing"**.
+3. In the Create a Bucket dialog box, in the Bucket Name box, enter the bucket name, in this example we will use **"mycompany-package"**.
 4. In the Region box, select a region from the drop-down list.
 5. Click Create.

-When Amazon S3 successfully creates your bucket, the console displays your empty bucket **"mycompany-package-testing"** in the Buckets panel.
+When Amazon S3 successfully creates your bucket, the console displays your empty bucket **"mycompany-package"** in the Buckets panel.

 For more information, visit the [AWS S3 Bucket documentation](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

 ## Set up the IAM permissions

-To start we are going to create an IAM policy to grant continuousphp the permission to upload the package to your bucket **"mycompany-package-testing"** and communicate with CodeDeploy to deploy it.
+To start we are going to create an IAM policy to grant continuousphp the permission to upload the package to your bucket **"mycompany-package"** and communicate with CodeDeploy to deploy it.

 **To create the User policy**